music dictionary : musical symbols

 Fine(Italian: the end) a term placed where a piece or a section of a piece of music is to end

-caesura (sing.), caesurae (pl.), fetura, 'tramlines', or 'railroad tracks: usually placed on or above the top line of a staff or stave (not to be confused with the 'simile' mark).
+caesura or feturacaesura (sing.), caesurae (pl.), fetura, 'tramlines', or 'railroad tracks: usually placed on or above the top line of a staff or stave (not to be confused with the 'simile' mark).
 A term derived from poetry, caesura is a silent pause somewhere in the middle of a piece of music

-crescendo: (Italian, literally 'growing') increasingly louder
+crescendo signcrescendo: (Italian, literally 'growing') increasingly louder

 [information provided by Adam Glynn]

-decrescendo, decresciuto, diminuendo: (Italian) increasingly softer
+descrescendodecrescendo, decresciuto, diminuendo: (Italian) increasingly softer

 closed accent (on a single note) or closed hairpins (over a phrase)swell, closed hairpins (over a phrase) or closed accent (over a single note): to increase volume and then die away in the duration of a single note or short phrase